 - A radon inspection – radon is a radioactive gas that comes up through the earth.
 It is a known carcinogenic.
 Most buyers will want it remediated if the levels fall above the EPA guidelines of 4.0 pCi/L. Remediation costs generally fall within the range of $1000-$2000 depending on how difficult it is to install a remediation system.

 - Mold inspection – mold has become a serious health concern for many home buyers.
-Quite often buyers will test for the presence of mold in a home.
-Very few buyers will not require mold to be remediated when found.
+Quite often, buyers will test for the presence of mold in a home.
+Very few buyers will not require the mold to be remediated when found.

-- Radon in water – while most people check for radon in air, fewer buyers check for radon in the water.
+- Radon in water – while most people check for radon in the air, fewer buyers check for radon in the water.
 This can be a mistake as radon is much more expensive to remove from water.
-On average you are looking around $5000-$6000.
+On average, you are looking at around $5000-$6000.

 - Check for the presence of lead paint – homes built before 1978 may or may not have lead paint.
 Buyers who have children under the age of six are required to remove lead paint from a house.
-As a seller, it is important to understand the federal lead paint law, especially when selling a multi-family home.
+A seller needs to understand the federal lead paint law, especially when selling a multi-family home.

-- Miscellaneous inspections or other contingencies – there could be any number of other things that a buyer may be interested in checking out or adding to the contract.
+- Miscellaneous inspections or other contingencies – there could be many other things that a buyer may be interested in checking out or adding to the contract.

-The best way to look at a contingency is a hurdle.
-The fewer the complications in a transaction, the better when it comes to selling a home.
-When a seller asks if it is a good idea to have a home inspection before selling, most of the time the answer is yes.
-You can take many of these issues off the table.Hopefully, you are realizing that picking the best offer when selling a house doesn't always come down to price.Click To Tweet
+The best way to look at a contingency is a hurdle—the fewer the complications in a transaction, the better when it comes to selling a home.
+When a seller asks if it is a good idea to have a home inspection before selling, most of the time, the answer is yes.
+You can take many of these issues off the table.Hopefully, you realize that picking the best offer when selling a house doesn't always come down to price.Click To Tweet